kubeshop/monokle/docs/images.md

 ![Image Replace Tag](img/images-panel-replace-1-8-0.png)

-After clicking on "Done", the tag will be replaced to the newly specified value across all your resources.
+After clicking "Done", the tag will be replaced with the newly specified value across all your resources.